3mdeb/blog.3mdeb.com/source/_posts/2016-03-26-pc-engines-apu2-debian-installation.markdown

 ## Debian installation

 This is typical installation except it happen over serial.
 As a storage I used 16GB USB stick with guided partitioning.
-At the end I also installed GRUB in stick MBR.
+At the end I also installed GRUB on USB stick MBR.

 Be patient if serial console will be blank for some time it happen when installing over network.